Our 2023 Conference was held on Thursday 9th November in-person in London and online.

 Kindly sponsored by The Sir Peter O’Sullevan Charitable Trust

-Sponsor’s Address Nigel Payne, Trustee of The Sir Peter O’Sullevan Charitable Trust
+Sponsor’s Introduction Nigel Payne, Trustee, The Sir Peter O’Sullevan Charitable Trust

-Closing Address Her Royal Highness The Princess Royal
+Closing address Her Royal Highness The Princess Royal, President, World Horse Welfare

 Meet our speakers and panelists